Nutro Natural Choice Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-Ingredients: Lamb meal (source of glucosamine and chondroitin sulfate), whole brown rice, brewers rice, rice bran, pea protein, chicken fat (preserved with mixed tocopherols), lamb, dried plain beet pulp, sunflower oil (preserved with mixed tocopherols), soybean oil (preserved with mixed tocopherols), natural flavor, potassium chloride, salt, choline chloride, dl-methionine, vitamin E supplement, taurine, zinc sulfate, niacin supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), calcium pantothenate, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, copper proteinate, iron proteinate, selenium yeast, biotin, manganese proteinate, vitamin A supplement, potassium iodide, thiamine mononitrate (vitamin B1), vitamin D3 supplement, folic acid, rosemary extract, decaffeinated green tea extract, spearmint extract
+Ingredients: Venison meal, whole brown rice, brewers rice, pea protein, rice bran, whole grain rolled oats, chicken fat (preserved with mixed tocopherols), dried plain beet pulp, natural flavor, sunflower oil (preserved with mixed tocopherols), soybean oil (preserved with mixed tocopherols), potassium chloride, dl-methionine, choline chloride, salt, zinc sulfate, vitamin E supplement, biotin, niacin supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), calcium pantothenate, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, copper proteinate, iron proteinate, selenium yeast, manganese proteinate, potassium iodide, thiamine mononitrate (vitamin B1), vitamin A supplement, vitamin D3 supplement, folic acid, rosemary extract, decaffeinated green tea extract, spearmint extract

 Fiber (estimated dry matter content) = 3.9%

 Red items when present indicate controversial ingredients

 |Estimated Nutrient Content|

 |Dry Matter Basis||24%||16%||52%|